How do you create a business budget that helps you grow? This guide will walk you through all the necessities and intricacies. Let’s dive in.

 Creating a solid business budget is crucial for the financial health and growth of any small business.
 This is the case whether, you’re running a retail store in Sydney, a tech startup in Melbourne, or a café in Brisbane.
 A well-structured budget can help you manage resources effectively and achieve your financial goals.

-So, here are the first five steps to building a business budget tailored for Australian small business owners, complete with examples from various industries to help you implement them seamlessly.
+So, here are the first five steps to building a business budget tailored for Australian small business owners and tradies, complete with examples from various industries to help you implement them seamlessly.

 1. Define Your Financial Goals